-No matter how big or small a startup is, a committed workforce is key.
-In the case of early-stage startups, employees bring in years of expertise, take a risk by joining the company at a stage where it has not found product-market fit, and help it meet its near-term goals and long term vision.
-Growth-stage companies can still perhaps match standard market remuneration, but early-stage companies cannot and thus they offer ‘deferred profit-sharing’ instead of ESOPs.
-These equity shares are either awarded at the time of joining or during the course of employment (depending on how crucial the employee is to the growth of the organisation).
-Through ESOPs, founders align employees closer to the organisational vision and instil a sense of ownership and trust across the ranks.
-But rolling out ESOPs is not that simple.
-It requires founders to dilute a certain percentage of their ownership to allocate to the ESOP pool (at an early stage).
-It is from this pool that ESOPs are awarded to employees.
-So, unless you have an ESOP pool, you can’t award ESOPs to initial employees.
-As a founder, if you exhaust the ESOP pool and still have unmet hiring needs, you can further dilute your ownership to replenish the ESOP pool or call on your investors to do so.
+In the case of early-stage startups, employees bring in years of expertise, take a risk by joining the company at a stage where it has not found product-market fit, and help it meet its near-term goals and long-term vision.
+Growth-stage companies can still perhaps match standard market remuneration, but early-stage companies cannot, and thus they offer ‘deferred profit-sharing’ instead of ESOPs.
+These equity shares are either awarded at the time of joining or during the course of employment (depending on how crucial the employee is to the organization’s growth).

 Size of the ESOP Pool

-It is important to understand that the size of the ESOP pool and ESOP grants are inversely proportional to the valuation of the company.
+It is important to understand that the size of the ESOP pool and ESOP grants are inversely proportional to the company’s valuation.
 At the seed stage, the pool is typically about 15% of the total equity.
 In succeeding funding rounds, founders and other shareholders (read VCs) can partially restock the pool by diluting more equity.
-At the growth and mature stages, the valuation of the company increases and startups are able to match the salary expectation of employees.
+At the growth and mature stages, the company’s valuation increases, and startups can match the salary expectation of employees.
 For this reason, they can reward employees with lesser grants.
 A good mix of take-home salary and ESOPs would be enough to attract, motivate, and retain the required talent.
-An ESOP pool that was 15% in seed round might shrink down to 4% when the company raises a Series B fund.
+An ESOP pool that was 15% in the seed round might shrink down to 4% when the company raises a Series B fund.

 Creating an ESOP Pool

-“A 10% pool is great to have in the beginning.
-Anything less is not that good.
-In later stages (say Series C or Series D), the pool might shrink down to 3 or 4% as the valuation of the company goes up,” says Deepak Abbot, a former VP at Paytm and now a founder of a startup that is in stealth mode, when he was talking about the importance of ESOPs in a webinar with MyStartupEquity.
+Deepak Abbot, a former VP at Paytm and now a founder of a startup that is in stealth mode, when he was talking about the importance of ESOPs in a webinar with MyStartupEquity, says,

-- Incentivising top performance: Recognise, incentivise and encourage talent in your company by giving out ESOPs.
+- Incentivizing top performance: Recognise, incentivize, and encourage talent in your company by giving out ESOPs.
 Top employees need to know that their performance is valued.
-These rewards boost their morale, pave a way for them to grow their personal wealth, and encourage them to stay loyal.
+These rewards boost their morale, pave the way for them to grow their personal wealth, and encourage them to stay loyal.

 - Instilling a sense of ownership in employees: The sooner you build a loyal and committed workforce, the faster you accomplish business objectives.
-But for building such a team, it is important for employees to think of the company as their own.
+But for building such a team, employees need to think of the company as their own.
 Founders can promote this culture by offering ESOPs.
 With ESOPs, employees share profits with owners, making them stay committed to growth.

-Having said that, there are founders who build businesses from scratch with a 5% pool, and there are ones who allocate a 25% ESOP pool in the early-stage itself.
+Having said that, some founders build businesses from scratch with a 5% pool, and there are ones who allocate a 25% ESOP pool in the early stage itself.
 There is no particular benchmark based on which startups should build their ESOP pool.
 The allocation can be anything depending on the company’s market position, investment stage, and other factors.

 A VC’s Contribution to the ESOP Pool